m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 ---
 layout: post
-title: "Free blog hosting: Getting the perfect Lighthouse score (100/100/100/100) "
+title: Achieving the perfect Lighthouse score for my blog using free services only
 tags:
   - oci
   - cloud
 image: /images/posts/perfect-lighthouse-score.jpg
 date: 2021-01-29T16:15:41.052Z
 ---
-When I launched this blog, I aimed at hosting it using free tier offerings only.
-Pretty cheap right ;) When using any kind of free services, usually performance is not great.
-So, is it possible to host a blog completely for free and still archieve the perfect Lighthouse score?
+When I launched this blog, I aimed at hosting it *using free services only*.
+Pretty cheap right ;) When using any kind of free tier offerings usually performance is not great.
+So, is it possible to host a blog completely for free and still achieve [the perfect Lighthouse score](https://maximilian.tech/lighthouse.html)?

 ## What's Lighthouse and why is it important?